alanubi/bbdump/README.md

     $ make show

-You can adjust the defaults of your installation by editing the file `defaults.h` and rebuilding the program.
+You can adjust the defaults of your installation by editing the file `src/defaults.h` and building the program again.

-You can also check the macro headers *(optional step)*:

-    $ make demo
-    $ build/syntax_a
-    $ build/syntax_b
-    $ build/ansicolor_a
-    $ build/ansicolor_b

-And finally, install the program and the macro headers (you need superuser privileges):
+And finally, install the program
+(you need the superuser privileges):

     # make install